 A huge part of its appeal lies in its writer.
 By the time Booth met Mick, Keef and co. he’d already drunk “Scotch with B.B.
 King for breakfast” and watched “Otis Redding teach Steve Cropper The Dock Of The Bay”.
 That same zeal is captured here, one hugely engaging triumph, pitfall and brush with the law after another.

-Lonely Boy: Tales from a Sex Pistol by Steve Jones
+6. Lonely Boy: Tales From A Sex Pistol by Steve Jones

 The influence of The Sex Pistols on modern music – and punk especially – is quite simply undeniable.
 This first-hand account from the band’s guitarist Steve Jones manages to capture the significance of the group through his own eyes, but it also delves deep into his difficult childhood.

 There's no doubt about it: Steve Jones is a one-off.
-He's hilarious, eccentric, painfully honest and 100% Lahndahn, which is all the more surprising, since he living in Los Angeles.
+He's hilarious, eccentric, painfully honest and 100% Lahndahn, which is all the more surprising, since he's lived in Los Angeles for decades.

 Quite possibly the most gargantuan undertaking in the history of music literature, Volume One of Mark Lewisohn's history of The Beatles is merely the first part of a trilogy, and ends before Beatlemania.